vysheng/tdbot/README.md

 #### Linux and BSDs

-Install utils and libs: git, cmake, libssl, liblua, liblua, gperf, libconfig.
+Install utils and libs: git, cmake, libssl, liblua, gperf, libconfig.

 On Ubuntu/Debian use: